What Is Safety Risk Management in Aviation SMS?

 Establish Hazard Identification Process

 Where many aviation service providers get their SRM process right is understanding the importance of identifying hazards.
 Where organizations go astray is not understanding that hazard identification is a process, not just a single activity.
 This process includes:

 - Understanding the relationship and responsibilities for managing hazards among the various "interfaces;" and

 - Monitoring operations for new hazards.

-Many different activities will inform this process, such as:
+Many different activities are related to this risk management process, such as:

 - Trend analysis; and